Learn to Meditate

 This is known as the “walking meditation”, although it doesn’t need to happen when we’re walking.
 It is a way of saying that spontaneous and informal moments of meditation can happen anywhere, anytime, with anyone, or on our own.

 What happens during these moments sometimes needs an external trigger for the release or experience to take place.
-These “triggers” are God as He works His magic in the most interesting, remarkable, and powerful ways.
+These “triggers” are God as He works His magic in the most interesting, remarkable, and profound ways.
 These happen at just the right time, often when something unusual becomes obvious and captures our attention, even if only for a moment.

 As I said earlier, there are no rules, and the most wonderful things can happen when we least expect them.